venom1270/AdventOfCode-2025/README.md

 ## Day 3

 Fairly easy, no big difficulties, I think I'm getting the hand of this.
 Spent less time overall than on day 1 and day 2. 😎😅

+## Day 4

+Quickly did day 4 as well.
+I was dreading it was gonna be a recursion task, but luckily it wasn't!
+Very simple. 😀